uatuko/grpcxx/README.md

 ## Features

-* Fast - More than 2x faster compared to the official implementation(s).
+* Fast - 3x faster compared to the official implementation(s).
 * Simple - Overall smaller codebase and 95% less generated code compared to the official implementation.
 * Flexible - The application code is given greater implementation choice by using C++ concepts instead of being restricted to one choice.